maab-osman/information-security-course/h5-Uryyb,-Greb!.md

 ```
 <br></br>

-These were the results down below:
+These were the results below:
 <img width="340" height="111" alt="Screenshot 2025-09-23 at 1 11 28 PM" src="https://github.com/user-attachments/assets/9258933d-bbf8-4d60-86cb-8c17c495abd9" />

 So double ROT13 is not extra security at all.
 It’s basically like not encrypting the message.